Zak-C/ngx-loading/projects/ngx-loading/README.md

 npm install --save ngx-loading
 ```

-NOTE: Version 7 of this package (latest) requires Angular 7 as a dependency.
-If you are using Angular 6, please install version 3.
-For Angular 4 / 5, please install version 2.0.1 e.g.
+NOTE: Version 8 of this package requires Angular 8 as a dependency.
+If you are using Angular 7, please install version 7.
+For Angular 6, please install version 3 and for Angular 4 / 5, please install version 2.0.1 e.g.
 ```shell
 npm install --save ngx-loading@2.0.1
 ```